cran-task-views/TimeSeries/TimeSeries.md

     `r pkg("Rbeast")` provides Bayesian change-point detection and time series decomposition".
     `r pkg("breakfast")` includes methods for fast multiple change-point detection and estimation.
--   Tests for possibly non-monotonic trends are provided by `r pkg("funtimes")`.
 -   *Time series imputation* is provided by the
     `r pkg("imputeTS")` package.
 Some more limited
     facilities are available using `na.interp()` from the